Quantum interferometry in external gravitational fields: Matter-wave experiments

 where the components of the spatial curvature tensor $\t\riemann{_i_j_k_l}$ are evaluated on the reference curve (along which $\t x{^\alpha} = 0$).
 If motion takes place only along the reference curve, the exact equations of motion \eqref{eq:geodesic motion x/T} in a static reference frame take the form

-where dots indicate derivatives with respect to the temporal parameter $T$, and $\gravA(z) = \d \llapse(z) / \d z$ [the sign convention chosen here is such that $\gravA > 0$ corresponds to a downward-pointing acceleration].
+where dots indicate derivatives with respect to the temporal parameter $T$.
 Although these equations generally do not admit closed-form solutions, for practical applications it suffices to use short-time expansions of the form

-where $z_0$ and $\velocity_0$ denote the initial position and vertical velocity, respectively, and $\gravA_0 = \llapse'(z_0)$ and $\gamma_0 = \llapse''(z_0)$ denote the vertical gravitational acceleration and gravity gradient, respectively.
-For simplicity of exposition, the following analysis is carried out in the limit $c \to \infty$, in which case \cref{eq:fountain trajectories perturbative} reduce to the trajectories known from Newtonian mechanics.
+where subscript zeros indicate initial values at $T = 0$, $p = m \dot z / \sqrt{1 - \dot z^2/c^2}$ denotes the momentum, and $\tilde\gamma = 1/\sqrt{1 + p^2 / m^2 c^2}$ is the reciprocal Lorentz factor.
+For simplicity of exposition, the following analysis is carried out in the limit $c \to \infty$, in which case \cref{eq:fountain trajectories perturbative} reproduces the trajectories of Newtonian mechanics.
+Corrections beyond this limiting case are described in Appendix~\ref{s:atom fountains:FSL}.

 Whereas \cref{eq:eikonal:light,eq:eikonal:matter} suffice for computing the phase shifts in the experiments described above, this is no longer the case here since the atom-light interactions produce non-trivial phase shifts.
 Specifically, the interaction of the atoms with $\pi$- and $\pi/2$-pulses produces additional phase shifts of the form